bekk/bekk-christmas/post/java/intellij-ninja-tricks.md

 title: IntelliJ Ninja Tricks
 ingress: >-
-  As a developer I spend most of my time at work in my IDE, for me that IDE is Idea IntelliJ.
+  As a developer I spend most of my time at work in my IDE, for me that IDE is IntelliJ IDEA.
 During these years I have learned a few tricks, some useful keyboard-shortcuts and found a few plugins that have helped me be more effective in my day-to-day work.
 I want to share these lessons with you in the form of 4 IntelliJ ninja tricks!